TrellixVulnTeam/swahilipython_SCMU/Doc/howto/curses.rst

 The :mod:`curses.textpad` module supplies a text box that supports an Emacs-like set of keybindings.
-Various methods of the :class:`~curses.textpad.Textbox` class support editing with input validation and gathering the edit results either with or without trailing spaces.
+Various methods of the :class:`~curses.textpad.Textbox` kundi support editing with input validation and gathering the edit results either with or without trailing spaces.
 Here's an example::

-   import curses
+   agiza curses
-   from curses.textpad import Textbox, rectangle
+   kutoka curses.textpad agiza Textbox, rectangle

    def main(stdscr):
        stdscr.addstr(0, 0, "Enter IM message: (hit Ctrl-G to send)")